NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   ❯ NEXT thing to do
   ```
 * `smos`: Contents with carriage return or tab characters can now be shown in smos correctly.
+* `smos-report`: Fixed a bug where some filters could not be parsed because they contained substrings `"or"` or `"and"`.